bryance-oyang/websocket_ctube/README.md

 running (it implements a simple non-blocking WebSocket broadcast server).
 Modern web technology can then be harnessed to monitor or visualize data in real-time.

-Call `ws_ctube_broadcast()` to send arbitrary data to all connected browsers via the WebSocket standard.
+Just call `ws_ctube_broadcast()` to send arbitrary data to all connected browsers via the WebSocket standard.
 The main C/C++ program thread can continue to run while the network operations are handled by `websocket_ctube` in separate threads.

 Simply include `ws_ctube.h` in your project and compile with `-pthread`.